Updated: Nov 4, 2020

 Horse’s natural fur, when not washed with soap, will have some fat in it, making the fur water repellent.
 Furthermore, the hair on your horse’s body has muscle fibers at the roots that can raise, lower and turn the hairs at different angles.
 In this way, horsefur changes the insulating ability and varies the airflow on the skin surface.

 The skin acts as an insulating layer through its relative thickness, and so does the horse’s body fat.
 Horses tend to gain weight in fall, to store fat in preparation for winter.
 This makes it hard to slim down a fat horse in fall, just as it's hard to fatten a thin horse in spring.
 This is due to the horse’s inbuilt ability to gain weight in fall in preparation for winter.
 Whereas storing body fat in spring, when the warm summer months are just around the corner, is not necessary.

 Arteries in the skin itself can contract or expand as needed by means of muscle strength.
 Contraction prevents body heat loss, as it reduces the amount of blood that is transported to the surface.
 Expansion allows greater amounts of blood, to flow to the surface and cool the skin down.
 Sweating also help horses cool down.

 By eating forage (hay and straw), horses also stay warm when it’s cold.
 Pellets do not have this effect.
 The reason for this is that natural forage affects the energy turnover of the horse's muscles, similar to physical exercise.
 (Lindberg SLU)

 Drinking cold water will cool down the horse.
 From my experience, horses drink more in winter when the water is lukewarm, as opposed to cold.
 This is easily achieved by using a thermo bar or other installation that heats the water.
-This also prevents horses from getting colic, the main reason for horses getting colic in winter is because they are not drinking enough water.
+This also prevents horses from getting colic, because the main reason for horses getting colic in winter is because they are not drinking enough water.